About Welcoming Stars

 Welcoming Stars recognizes programs in Redwood City and North Fair Oaks that model a remarkable commitment to creating a welcoming environment for all who live, work, study, and visit in our community and aims to create a welcoming network of cross-sector organizations and resources for the community.
 By celebrating and sharing the best and most effective programs in our community that are actively welcoming immigrants and newcomers in innovative and inspiring ways, Redwood City Together aims to amplify their impact and highlight best practices for others to implement in our community and beyond.

 Redwood City 2020 is proud to honor the following organizations for their commitment to creating a welcoming environment for all by building trust and mutual respect across communities in Redwood City and North Fair Oaks.
+To make donations to support the Welcoming Stars in their work, please visit this link.

 Get to know the latest Welcoming Stars below: